dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 ## Few final words

-Now we have reached nearly the end of our kernel development notes, we tried to cover all the topics to have a bare minimum but complete enough kernel.
+Now we're nearly at the end of our kernel development notes.
+We tried to cover all the topics to so that you can have a bare but complete-enough kernel.
 We had an overview on all the core components of an operating system explaining how they should be implemented, and what are the key concepts to be understood.
 We tried to stay focused on the implementation part of the development, using theory only when it was strictly necessary.
-We provided lot of code examples to explain the trickiest part of the kernel, but in the same time the purpose was not to provide some ready-to-use code, what we wanted to achieve (and we hope we did) was give the readers enough knowledge (both theorical and  practical) to implement it by themselves.
+We provided lot of code examples to help explain some of the trcikier parts of the kernel.
+At the same time the purpose was not to provide some ready-to-use code, our intention was to give the readers enough knowledge to get started implementing it themselves.

-The solutions proposed are not optimal, and there is a lot of room for improvement, our bias was always the simplest implementation, just to show how things works, finding better solutions will be part of your kernel development journey.
+The solutions proposed are optimized for the simplicity of the explanation.
+You will likely find ways to improve the code in your implementation!
+Finding better (or perhaps more interesing) solutions is all a part of your kernel development journey.

-If you have arrived here and now are wondering: "what now?" the answer is:  now it's up to you, if you have implemented all the previous chapters, you can decide to start to work one of the topics suggested here, otherwise it's up to you really.
-A small advice is that probably the most useful features to implement from the ideas presented in this chapter are the CLI (that give us certain interaction with the kernel and finally porting libc probably is one of the features that let our kernel be able to port programs written for other platforms.
+If you're still reading and are wondering what's next, it's up to you.
+If you've followed all the previous chapters you may wish to take a look at some of the topics mention above, implement some more device drivers (for more hardware compatibility) or rewrite a core system with renewed understanding.
+A CLI and then libC will greatly boost what you can do with your kernel, making it less of a toy and more of a tool.

-And not that's really all for now, what is left are the Appendixes with some extra infos (hopefully useful) and thanks for the attention!
+We've also provided some appendices with some extra information that you might find useful.
+These are things we wanted to include that didn't fit elsewhere.
 We hope you found our notes useful and enjoyed reading them.

-Please if you find any error/horror/issue with the notes feel free to: open a PR in the project page if you want to fix it,  or just create an issue.
+If you find any errors/issues (or horrors) with the ntes please feel free to open a PR to fix them, or create an issue and let us fix it.

 Thanks again!